The Persistence of Neural Collapse Despite Low-Rank Bias: Deep UFM proofs

-We aim here to show that no solution with DNC structure in the ReLU CE DUFM can be globally optimal for the given $K,L$ in Theorem 5, subject to the stated technical assumption.
-We will first show that the DNC loss attained in the linear CE DUFM serves as a lower bound for the loss achieved in the ReLU case.
+We aim to show that no solution with DNC structure in the deep ReLU UFM can be globally optimal for the values of $K$ and $L$ stated in Theorem 7, under the given technical assumption.
+We will first demonstrate that the loss attained by a DNC solution in the deep linear UFM serves as a lower bound for the loss of a DNC solution in the ReLU case.

-Recall the DNC structure tells us that the matrices $H_l$ and $\Lambda_l$, defined in equation (3), after global centering, align with the simplex ETF.
-Hence we can write:
+Recall under the DNC structure, defined in Section 3.4, the matrices $H_l$ and $\tilde{H}_l$, (as defined in Section 2) take the form: